Tear or rupture of the adductor muscle/s

-SportsMed is the physical therapy product we suggest to aid recovery of an groin strain.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of groin strain.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with adductor muscle strengthening.

 - RELIEVE mode: